katezhang1234/Predict-Airline-Satisfaction/README.md

-## Principles of ML 1 Final Project
+## CS 363M Principles of ML Final Project

 Analysis and modeling of a large airline dataset to predict customer satisfaction and determine factors affecting satisfaction.